What CAD is—and what it is not

 What is cold agglutinin disease?

-Cold agglutinin disease (CAD) is a clonal, complement-mediated hemolytic disorder in which a pathogenic IgM autoantibody binds red blood cells at lower temperatures and activates the classical complement pathway, leading predominantly to C3-mediated extravascular hemolysis.1
+Primary CAD is a clonal cold-antibody autoimmune hemolytic anemia in which a pathogenic, usually monoclonal IgM autoantibody binds red blood cells at lower temperatures and activates the classical complement pathway, leading predominantly to C3-mediated extravascular hemolysis.1

 Conceptual anchor: